#1 Stan Lee

 #3 Creative heroes & villains

 Superhero stories live or die based on the quality of their heroes and the villains opposing them.
 The Reflection, like X-Men, does not focus on just one superhero or even two or three good ones.
 It’s about a ragtag group of Refs that want to coexist with humans trying to defeat the organization that wants to fix society’s problems with violence.
-Both these groups have several unique characters, each with creative powers and neat designs.
+Both these groups have several unique characters, each with creative powers, fascinating personalities, and neat designs.

 The villains have a lot of cool Refs in their army as well, including an imposing spokesperson who can put herself on fire, a woman that can manipulate all metal she comes into contact with, and a guy who causes wide-spread hallucinations.
 The design of the villains especially is neat and it was interesting to see how the balance of power tilts in their favor as the stakes of the story increase.